thezaza101/sc_ANN/README.md

 ### Debugging
 * You have access to all the code as such debuging is the same as any other c# project
-* This project runs on .NET Core instead of .NET Framework, as such a lot of the 'windows only' functionality of c# is gone, i.e. System.Windows.Forms (Win32 GUI aka Windows Forms).
-However it has the added benefit of being able to run on linux and OSX.
+* This project runs on **.NET Core instead of .NET Framework**, as such a lot of the 'windows only' functionality of c# is gone, i.e. System.Windows.Forms (Win32 GUI aka Windows Forms).
+However, it has the added benefit of being able to run on Linux and OSX, being more efficient and executing faster, and being open source.
 * This application follows the [Model–View–ViewModel (MVVM)](https://www.wintellect.com/model-view-viewmodel-mvvm-explained/) pattern for its UI, this is why it may seem like there is a lot of 'unnecessary' code.
 * The XAML used in the UI is not the same as the XAML for WPF applications (but they are similar), Check out https://github.com/AvaloniaUI/Avalonia
+* This code was not written by the lecturer, if something goes wrong don’t annoy them.

 ## Making contributions